Frequently Asked Questions with Answers

 Q: Where can I rent a Fat bike this winter?

-A: Several of our sponsors are renting fat bikes this 2016/2017 winter season.
+A: Several of our sponsors are renting fat bikes during the winter season.
+It’s best to call in ad

 Bicyclette de Hull in Gatineau, Québec.
 Off Hwy 5 (Not to far from the Asticou parking lot), 2nd location in Aylmer